googleapis/managedkafka/sasl-plain-access-token/segmentio/saslplainoauthmechanism/README.md

 1. Ensure you have granted the principal the Managed Kafka Client Role (see [here](https://cloud.google.com/managed-service-for-apache-kafka/docs/authentication-kafka#grant-role)).

-2. Create a Mechanism and pass it to the dialler.
+2. Create a Mechanism and pass it to the dialer.

     ```go
     package main